Zaubeerer/zaubeerer.github.io/content/Miscellanea/hello_world.md

 ## 4. Tools

 In this category, I want to describe tools that I use on a more tool- and task-focused level.
-This might range from tools like `docker`, `VS Code`, and `zsh` to platforms like `fiverr`, `namecheap`, or others.
+This might range from tools like `docker`, `VS Code`, and `zsh` over platforms like `fiverr`, `namecheap` to equipment like laptop, backpack and more.
 I hope that there will be both readers who learn from the way I use tools as well as users who teach me even better tools for the task at hand.
 After all, tools can be improved continuously, and I am looking forward to iteratively improve them together!

 So, if you want to improve your Tools, check out the category <a href="/category/tools.html" target="_blank">Tools</a>.